vgermandev/vgermandev/README.md

 ## LKN in one line

 LKN is a computer language.
 “LKN” stands for “Language of Knowledge” or “Love for Knowledge.”
 It can be used as a calculator, programming language, or inference/rule engine.
-The programming language part is inspired by Smalltalk.
+The programming language part is inspired by Smalltalk-80.
+C++20 is used to implement LKN interpreter.

 Here is an example of arithmetic calculations:
 ````